rshaojimmy/MADDoG/README.md

 * Prerequisites: Python3.6, pytorch=0.4.0, Numpy, TensorboardX, Pillow, SciPy, h5py

-* The source code files:
+* The source code folders:

   1. "models": Contains the network architectures and the definitions of the loss functions.
   2. "core": Contains the pratraining, training and testing files.
 Note that we generate score for each frame during the testing.